 Same lump of dead weight as the first time.

-I found some great information on the Red Star Yeast website.
+Time to do a little research.
 It seems that excess sugar in the dough was halting the yeast activity.
 In short, yeast likes sugar, but (just like us) moderation is important.

 A quick google search told me that 6 cups of cider has about 6 oz of sugar.
 That’s 3/4 cup of sugar, which made this a high-sugar dough.